polkafoundry/polkadocs/docs/developer/README.md

 ### Skill requirements

 - Basic understanding of JavaScript
-- Knowledge of how blockchain works and experience of coding smart contract for other blockchains are useful but not required.
+- Knowledge of how blockchain works and experience in coding smart contracts for other blockchains are useful but not required.

 ### Tools